laserpointlabs/dadms/docs/dadms_development_process.md

 - **Scaffold First:** Rapidly prototype UI/UX with local state and placeholder data.
 - **Iterate on UX:** Validate workflows and get feedback before backend integration.
 - **API Integration:** Replace local state with real API/database calls once UI is validated.
-- **Continuous Documentation:** Update this document as decisions are made and milestones are reached.
+- **Continuous Documentation:** Update this document as decisions and milestones are reached.

 ---